 As women, we tend to be way too hard on ourselves.
 Whether it’s motherhood, job performance, or even a hobby, we are often quick to compare our inadequacies with others who are, in our minds, more capable and confident.

-So, imagine my fear when a Growing Bolder producer came to me and said, “Hey, I would like you to interview GraceYoga live on our Twitch channel followed by participating in her yoga class — on camera.”
+So, imagine my fear when a Growing Bolder producer came to me and said, “Hey, I would like you to interview GraceYoga live, followed by participating in her yoga class — on camera.”

 Coming from a 25-year broadcasting career, I was fine with the interview part.
-But I broke out in a cold sweat thinking of doing yoga poses in front of a live audience.
-Twitch is the No. 1 streaming website.
+But I broke out in a cold sweat thinking of doing yoga poses in front of a live online audience.
 Despite my producer’s reassurances of how easy it would be, I still went into the session with trepidation.

 As soon as I started the interview with Warlick, aka “GraceYoga,” the 39-year-old certified yoga instructor, she put my mind at ease.

 “If you can breathe, you can do yoga,” she said.